Destaq/life-calendar/CONTRIBUTING.md

 * It reads well
 * For English language contributions: Has a good score on [Grammarly](grammarly.com) or [Hemingway App](http://www.hemingwayapp.com/)

-### Does it move this repository closer to Online Life Calendar's aims?
+### Does it move this repository closer to Life Calendar's aims?
-The aims of Online Life Calendar are to:
+The aims of Life Calendar are to:

 * Inform and educate users about their life
 * Encourage productivity and motivation of users